-Remember that some common ingredient combinations found in fat-burning supplements can trigger hazardous side effects.
+As a doctor, I must caution that certain ingredient combinations commonly found in fat-burning supplements can lead to dangerous side effects.

 What Are the Side Effects of Fat Burners?